5dlabs/agent-docs/docs/.taskmaster/docs/task-10/prompt.md

   - `cargo clippy --all-targets --all-features -- -D warnings -W clippy::pedantic`
   - `cargo test --all-features`
 - Branch & CI: Work on a feature branch, push, and require a green GitHub Actions workflow (including deployment) before opening a PR.
+- Pre-push: Run `cargo fmt --all` locally (or ensure the pre-push hook is installed and active) BEFORE pushing any commits.

 ## Implementation Notes
 - Reuse `DocumentQueries` and existing DB abstractions.